Five towers from Henry Wilhelm, sent from John Garofalo. Have a wonderful 4th of July.....Late additions : Two diagrams of Arsenal from Geoff Hubbs.

 Every life ends in a dreadful execution George.

 Six shots of Pana IL taken by Carl Wallenmeyer.
 I have added the diagram for convenience sake.
-It was a New York Central tower maybe by staffing but it's design is pure C&EI.
+It used New York Central operators but it was built by the C&EI.

 NYC x C&EI x B&O x IC